Paper Addresses Urgent Need For Advancement of Women in Cardiology

 Urgent action may be needed in implementing creative, multipronged approaches to address the real and perceived barriers to women's full participation in cardiology, according to a paper published Sept.
 30 in the Journal of the American College of Cardiology.

-The authors add that everyone must work together towards changing institutional norms and biases in cardiology, and create a culture where cardiologists feel personally responsible for this change.
+They note that everyone must work together towards changing institutional norms and biases in cardiology, and create a culture where cardiologists feel personally responsible for this change.
+Read more.